-Your kidneys are two bean-shaped organs, each the size of a fist.
+Your kidneys are two bean-shaped organs; each the size of your fist.
 They are located in the middle of your back and just below your rib cage.
 The work the kidneys do is referred to as kidney function or renal function.
-And although the kidneys are small, they receive about 20 percent of the blood pumped from the heart.
-That large blood supply enables them to do the following:
+Although the kidneys are small, they serve many critical purposes:

-- Remove wastes and extra fluid from your blood
+- Removing wastes and extra fluid from your blood

-Why do kidneys fail?
-Most kidney diseases attack the nephron—the filtering and excretory unit of the kidney.
-Damage to the nephron can happen quickly, often as a result of injury or poisoning, but most kidney diseases damage the nephrons slowly and silently.
+Most kidney diseases attack the nephron which is the filtering and excretory unit of the kidney.
+Damage to the nephron can happen quickly as a result of injury or poisoning, but most kidney diseases damage the nephrons slowly and silently.
 The two most common causes of kidney disease are related to poorly controlled diabetes and high blood pressure.

-- Diabetes — Keeps the body from using glucose, a form of sugar, as properly intended.
+- Diabetes keeps the body from using glucose, a form of sugar, as properly intended.
 If glucose stays in the blood instead of breaking down, it can act like a poison.
-High glucose levels force the kidneys to filter excessive amounts of blood, which damages the kidneys and causes them to leak.
-Eventually in this process, the kidneys lose their ability to filter.
+High glucose levels force the kidneys to filter excessive amounts of blood, which damages the kidneys and causes them to leak and eventually lose their ability to filter waste products.

 - High Blood Pressure is known as the silent killer because it can damage the small blood vessels in the kidneys without you knowing it.
-When the vessels in the kidneys are damaged, they may stop removing waste and extra fluid from the body.
+When the vessels in the kidneys are damaged, they stop removing waste and extra fluid from the body.

 - Other causes of kidney disease include heart disease, autoimmune diseases such as Lupus, genetic diseases such as polycystic kidney disease (PKD), infection related diseases, overuse of certain medications, and injury.